odzhu/toolgate/README.md

-# toolgate - tiny but powerfull AI gateway/hub for tooling
+# ToolGate - Tiny but Powerful AI Gateway/Hub for Tooling

-**Features:**
+ToolGate is a compact framework designed for the development of distributed Gen AI Agents.

+## Features
- - Decouple AI agent and tool runtimes.
+- Enables decoupling of AI agent and tool runtimes.
- - Run your tool in the perimeter you need: containers, workstations, DMZs etc.
- - Cross framework tool invocation.
+- Facilitates seamless connection of your agents to remote locations, regardless of whether they are in the Cloud, on IoT devices, or workstations.

+## Supported Frameworks
+- LangChain